nxp-imx/imx-sm/sm/doc/rn_cl.md

     $ clock.w ldbpll_vco ext 0x80 0x1753014
     $ clock.r ext 0x80

-Example : To set 2% spread on ldbpll_vco with a 30KHz modulation frequency then extendedConfigVal for extended clock configuration type 0x80 (spread spectrum) would be set to 0x1753014 (bit[7:0] to 0x14 (20) for 2.0%, bit[23:8] to 0x7530 (30K) for 30KHz, and bit[24]=1 to enable spread spectrum).
+Example : To set a 2% spread on the ldbpll_vco with a 30KHz modulation frequency the extendedConfigVal for the extended clock configuration type 0x80 (spread spectrum) would be set to 0x1753014 (bit[7:0] to 0x14 (20) for 2.0%, bit[23:8] to 0x7530 (30K) for 30KHz, and bit[24]=1 to enable spread spectrum).

     >$ clock.w ldbpll_vco rate 2600000000
     >$ clock.w ldbpll_vco ext 0x80 0x1753014